precice/precice.github.io/content/tutorials/tutorials.md

 We recommend that you start from one of the following cases, which you can quickly run on your laptop:

 - [Flow over a heated plate](tutorials-flow-over-heated-plate.html): A **conjugate heat transfer** scenario.
-Try OpenFOAM, FEniCS, Nutils, or DUNE-FEM.
+Try OpenFOAM, SU2, FEniCS, FEniCSx, Nutils, or DUNE-FEM.
 - [Partitioned heat conduction](tutorials-partitioned-heat-conduction.html): The mathematician's dream: split the **heat equation** in two and glue it again.
-Pick your Dirichlet and Neumann solvers among FEniCS, Nutils, and OpenFOAM.
+Pick your Dirichlet and Neumann solvers among FEniCS, FEniCSx, G+Smo, Nutils, and OpenFOAM.
 - Flow in a channel with an elastic [perpendicular flap](tutorials-perpendicular-flap.html): A **fluid-structure interaction** scenario.
 Feel free to combine different solvers, among OpenFOAM, SU2, deal.II, FEniCS, Nutils, CalculiX, solids4Foam, and DUNE.

 <p style="text-align: center">